JStalnac/SharpSpades/README.md

 `SharpSpades.Testing` - Test framework

 The native code lives under `native/`.
-To build it, run the `build.sh` POSIX shell script located in the directory.
+It is built using xmake.
+To compile, run `xmake` in the native code directory.

 ## License
 The native code is licensed only under GNU General Public License version 3.0